 The Museum of the Serbian Orthodox Church presents more than three hundred artifacts, however, in the museum storage there are several thousand more.
 The museum display includes historical, ecclesiastical, and artistic treasures: objects from the monasteries (including the inheritance before the Great Migration of 1690), and from the churches of the eastern Srem that were returned from Zagreb, where they were taken during the Second World War.

 Visitors approaching the Nikola Tesla Airport are invariably attracted by the large glass-encased round structure.
 Numerous military and civilian aircraft surrounding the building – along with radars and other wonders of aviation technology – clearly indicate to visitors that they have arrived at an Aviation Museum.

 It was founded in 1957. and it has a collection of airplanes mostly displayed in the building.
-However, a squadron of Yugoslav-made fighters, larger civil airplanes and helicopters surround ground around the Museum.
-The collection includes parts of airplanes shot down during the NATO bombing (the popular ’’invisible’’ F-117), cruise missiles and the unique FIAT G-50 fighter airplane.
+However, a squadron of Yugoslav-made fighters, larger civil airplanes, and helicopters surround the ground around the Museum.
+The collection includes parts of airplanes shot down during the NATO bombing (the popular ’’invisible’’ F-117), cruise missiles, and the unique FIAT G-50 fighter airplane.

 The Museum’s storerooms and its library contain thousands of books, objects, and documents about the expansion of aviation in our country and internationally.
 It is no wonder that many foreign experts who have had the opportunity to gain a better understanding of its valuable exhibits have declared that the Aviation Museum in Belgrade is a true treasury of aviation history.

 The rich collections of Belgrade museums were created during the 19th and 20th centuries.
 Private collections of wealthy families make up a considerable part of the treasures kept in the museums of Belgrade today.